ctxis/Furby/README.md

 ## Helper Functions

-Modifying a DLC can be achieved by changing the content stored in each part of the dlc sections, but we have also included a number of helper functions to make common tasks more straightforward.
+At its most basic level, the DLC class essentially breaks out the various data structures contained within a Furby DLC file into convenient Python data structures which can be handled and manipulated in a much more straightforward way.
+Modifying a DLC can be achieved by directly changing the content stored in each of these data structures, however we have also included several helper functions to make getting started with common tasks a much less burdensome experience.

-### dump_images(palette_index)
+### dump_cels(palette_index)
-`dump_images()` can be used to find and extract all the cels contained within a DLC, converting them to non-indexed 32-bit colour RGBA PNGs.
+`dump_cels()` can be used to find and extract all the cels contained within a DLC, converting them to non-indexed 32-bit colour RGBA PNGs.

  - `palette_index` is the index of the palette to use for rendering the cels.
 Although individual cels require different palettes to be rendered correctly, for ease of use, this function only accepts one palette index at a time.